-The Fund seeks to achieve long-term capital growth by investing primarily in global equity and fixed income securities.
+The Fund seeks to provide long-term capital growth through investment in a broadly diversified portfolio consisting primarily of equity securities of businesses based outside of Canada.

-This Fund represents an actively traded portfolio of global equity and fixed income securities.
+As a Dynamic "Power" Fund, the Fund represents an actively traded portfolio of equity securities chosen according to a growth investment approach.
 This approach seeks to identify companies demonstrating better than average current or prospective earnings growth relative to the overall market and relative to their peer group.
-The fixed income component is invested primarily in global government bonds and is actively traded in response to movements in the level of bond yields and the shape of the yield curve.
+Based on the portfolio advisor's view of the global capital markets, the Fund may invest from time to time in a limited number of countries and areas of the world.